 As history and a mass of undeniable facts show, Leadbeater – who was fixated in an obsessive way with non-smoking, strict vegetarianism, and extreme bodily cleanliness – was at the same time a conscious fraud as well as an abuser of young boys (see The Case against C. W. Leadbeater) so one can hardly give credence to his claims of powerful spiritual insight.

-Similarly, Helena Roerich and her husband Nicholas, who produced the Agni Yoga teachings, were ardently opposed to all smoking, despite claiming that they were chelas of Mahatma M. and that the Agni Yoga books were produced at his dictation.
+Similarly, Helena Roerich and her husband Nicholas, who produced the Agni Yoga teachings, were ardently opposed to all smoking but claimed that they were disciples of Mahatma M. and that the Agni Yoga books were produced at his dictation.
 In her letters, Helena Roerich dismisses such quotes as those given above as mere “legends” and “stories told in a light vein by H. P. Blavatsky.”
+The fact that some of them are found in actual Mahatma Letters was not mentioned by her.

 The following is from a letter written by Robert Crosbie, a colleague and pupil of HPB and William Q. Judge, and who in 1909 established the United Lodge of Theosophists as a means of keeping genuine Theosophy alive in the world, as it was being diluted, distorted, and even deliberately suppressed and replaced, in the various Theosophical organisations of that time.